junwatu/clothes-recommendation/blog/README.md

 ### 3. Run Docker

-Run the docker app using this command (you need to adjust the GridDB clustername, username, and password if these has different values):
+Run the docker app using this command (you need to adjust the GridDB cluster name, username, and password if these have different values):

 ```shell
 docker run --name clothes-rag-griddb --network griddb-net -e GRIDDB_CLUSTER_NAME=myCluster -e GRIDDB_USERNAME=admin -e GRIDDB_PASSWORD=admin -e IP_NOTIFICATION_MEMBER=griddb-server:10001 -p 3000:3000 nodejs-clothes-recommendation
 ```

-Also, by using the Docker Desktop you can easily check if the GridDB and the docker app is running or not.
+Also, by using the Docker Desktop you can easily check if the GridDB and the Docker app are running or not.

 ![docker apps](images/app-is-running.png)

 ## **Node.js Backend**

-This app use Node.js as the backend server.
-It serve user interface files and process the recommendation for the selected product.
+This app uses Node.js as the backend server.
+It serves user interface files and processes the recommendation for the selected product.

 ## **Data Management with GridDB**